wusai2333/trib/doc/lab2.md

 From a high-level abstract view, bin storage combines an infinite set of seperated `trib.Storage` instances that are called *bins*.
-Different bins have different names, and a caller call fetch a bin by its name using the `Bin()` function, which is the only function in the `trib.BinStorage` interface.
+Different bins have different names, and a caller can fetch a bin by its name using the `Bin()` function, which is the only function in the `trib.BinStorage` interface.
 Initially, all bins are empty.

 Physically however, a bin storage is built on top of a finite set of key-value